kastiglione/lldb-helpers/README.md

 ## Breakpoint Criteria

 Inspired by [GDB's convience functions](https://sourceware.org/gdb/current/onlinedocs/gdb/Convenience-Funs.html), these functions allowed specific criteria to be placed on a breakpoint.
 A common example is only stopping at a breakpoint when called by another specific function.

-These criteria are all added via `breakpoint command add`.
+These criteria are all added via `breakpoint command add` and change an existing breakpoint.
+This requires knowing the "`breakpt-id`" of the breakpoint you want to change.
+To see the list of existing breakpoints and their IDs, run `breakpoint list`.
+The examples below all use the same example breakpoint ID: 10.

 The types of criteria are: